nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The add module feature will implement the checks of the module code input by the user through the following operations:

-`checkIfModuleValid()` – Checks if the module code is of 6 – 8 characters without any spacing
+`checkIfModuleValid()` – Checks if the module code starts with 2 - 3 characters, followed by 4 digits, followed by an
+                         optional character.

 `checkIfModuleExist()` – Checks if the module already exists in the list of modules